xrdocs/cloud-scale-networking/_tutorials/2018-02-19-netflow-sampling-interval-and-the-mythical-internet-packet-size.md

 </div>

 Simple math now between the two measurements:
-ROUND [ (22581844681-22580788616) / (46+55) ] = 10456 samples creating new flow entries / second
+- ROUND [ (22581844681-22580788616) / (46+55) ] = 10456 samples creating new flow entries / second
-ROUND [ (9798220473-9797770256) / (46+55) ]   = 4458 samples with existing entries / second
+- ROUND [ (9798220473-9797770256) / (46+55) ]   = 4458 samples with existing entries / second

 ## Ok, that’s "interesting", but what should I configure on my routers?

 We explained the netflow principles, we detailed the internals of NCS5500 routers, reviewed the potential bottlenecks and we provided couple of data points to redefine what is an internet packet average size, the proportion of 1-packet flows in the cache, etc.

-Indeed that was a lot of concepts, but what can I do more pratically?
+Indeed that was a lot of concepts, but what can I do more practically?

 It’s time to address a common misconception and recenter the discussion.
 A frequent question is “what is the sampling-rate you support?”.

-Since it’s the only parameter you can configure with CLI, it’s normal people wonder what they can use but it’s inherently the wrong question.
+Since it’s the only parameter you can configure with CLI, network operators wonder what they should use but it’s inherently the wrong question.

 Because the answer “1:1” could be valid.

 But it doesn’t mean we can sample every single packet at every speed, on every interface, with every average packet size.

 It’s capital to understand that the only relevant parameter is the number of sampled packets we can send from the NPU to the line card CPU.

 This information can be easily derived from following parameters:
 - average packet size (depends on the charts presented above)
-- are we using ingress only or both ingress and egress
+- are we using ingress only or both ingress and egress (current not supported in NCS5500)
 - how the ports configured for netflow [are connected to the forwarding ASIC](https://xrdocs.github.io/cloud-scale-networking/tutorials/2018-02-15-port-assignments-on-ncs5500-platforms/)
 - sum of bandwidth for all the ports connected to the NPU (an estimation can be taken from peak hour traffic, or the projection of growth, or even the biggest DDoS attack)
 - and finally, the sampling-interval we configured

 ![todelete 7.jpg]({{site.baseurl}}/images/todelete 7.jpg)

-If we take the assumption that sampled packets will be mostly larger than 128B, we will transport 144B packets to the CPU.
+If we take the assumption that sampled packets will be mostly larger than 101B, we will transport 144B packets to the CPU.
 This traffic will be rate-limited by the shaper we mentioned above: 133Mbps or 200Mbps depending on the platform:

 ![todelete 8.jpg]({{site.baseurl}}/images/todelete 8.jpg)

-Something we can not really anticipate is the ratio of sampled packets that will be <128B.
+Something we can not really anticipate is the ratio of sampled packets that will be <101B.
 But this number will not represent much, except in case of specific DDoS attack.

 Let's take a couple of examples to illustrate the formulas above:
 - you have 6 ports on the Jericho NPU but only 4 are used with Netflow